 It ran just in front of the former Buster Brown plant.
 On the other side of the former plant (that is now in use by Memorial Hospital) the Belt Line approached a crossing with the East Tennessee line that came down from the Missionary Ridge tunnel.

 Both lines were initially at grade.
 Later, a high crossing was built across the Belt Line.
 The high concrete walls are still in place, though the East Tennessee line went out of service after a bypass was built around the north end of Missionary Ridge.

 The nearby Tennessee Valley Railroad Museum still uses the at-grade route of the East Tennessee line - making a crossing of the old Belt Line route near the former Bragg Street that is now called Infantry Street.

 The East Chattanooga line continues straight north along the current Wheeler Street.
-It passes Crutchfield Street and then crosses Glass Street near Latta.
+It passes Crutchfield Street and then goes acrsoss Glass Street near Latta.
 You can see the old route in both directions from this Glass Street crossing.

 It goes across Daisy, Appling and Fairleigh streets before beginning the curve toward Boyce Station.
 The route goes by Bachman Street past Taylor.
 It makes another curve that is still visible at Curtis Street before reaching the corner of Cushman and Roanoke streets.

 The East Chattanooga line crosses Stuart Street before reaching the old site of the depot at Wilder Street.
-There is no trace of the old station.
+There is no trace of the old station, which was torn down when a deep cut was made for the main line.
 Nearby is an overpass leading over the main tracks to Amnicola Highway.

 The Belt Line ran for only a few years in the late 1880s and the early 1890s.
 It continued in service after it was acquired by Southern Railway.
 A woman in 2014 remembered visiting her grandfather's house on Arlington Avenue and having the conductor on the Belt Line toss her candy.